What Is Rapid Prototyping? Methods, Materials, and Steps

 Engineering Plastics

 High-performance plastics are considered suitable for CNC machining and functional prototypes.
-For example if components is subjected to bear high temperature select PEEK and for more smooth surface finish and frictionless sliding you can go with POM (Delrin), and Nylon
+For example, if components are subjected to bear high temperatures, select PEEK, and for more smoother surface finish and frictionless sliding, you can go with POM (Delrin), and Nylon

 Metals for Prototyping